Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** In the middle of a journey or process.
 **Sentence:** We are halfway through the movie and it’s really exciting.
 **Conversation:**
-A – How far is it to the museum?
+A – How far is it to the museum
 B – We are halfway there.

 ### Word: Impart